 Frances credits her Romany heritage with her interest in human rights.
 After working at BBC and CBC, she became an independent documentary filmmaker, profiling human rights issues for over 30 years.
 Interviewing first hand experiences and stories from those imprisoned and tortured in Argentina, Chile, Korea and the Philippines.

-In Canada her interest in human rights led to directing “The Constitution: News Rights for Women?” and the documentary “Ten Sacred Circles of Life” on native rights that was distributed throughout Canada’s prison system.
+In Canada her interest in human rights led to directing “The Constitution: News Rights for Women?” and the documentary “Ten Sacred Circles of Life” on native rights that was distributed throughout Canada’s prison system to Indigenous First Peoples inmates.

 Her independent documentaries have been screened in schools, libraries, prisons, churches and communities across Canada.
 Trained at the BBC in London she continues to maintain commitment to quality and excellence in all that she does.